AWS Lambda

 *Information is subject to change.
 Verify with the official AWS Lambda website.

-Alternatives to AWS Lambda are generated by matching platform type and supported runtimes
+Alternatives to AWS Lambda are generated by matching platform type, use cases, supported runtimes and container support.